The 16 best real-time strategy games – Update: When Cold War gets hot

 (2010, 2013, 2015 – PC)

 Simply put, StarCraft 2 could be described as WarCraft in space.
 And that wouldn’t be wrong.
 Hey, Blizzard is behind it too, what do you expect?
 Of course there are differences, just in the technologies and gameplay due to the three StarCraft factions of Terrans, Protoss and Zerg.
 But at its core, it’s a classic RTS.
-StarCraft 2 is also representative of the entire trilogy, consisting of Wings of Liberty, Heart of the Swarm and of the Void.
+StarCraft 2 is also representative of the entire trilogy, consisting of Wings of Liberty, Heart of the Swarm and Legacy of the Void.

 StarCraft 2